mpvnet-player/mpv.net/docs/Manual.md

 Shows the history file when existing.

 ### show-info
-Shows a simple file info.
+Shows media info on screen, a second key press shows more detailed media info.

 ### show-input-editor
 Shows the input editor.